Stormwater Public Outreach and Education Program

 What the Port is Doing to Reduce Trash

 - Bag Ban.
 Prohibits all single-use plastic checkout bags and requires a 10-cent charge per checkout bag provided.

 - Zero Waste Policy.
 Applies to events on Port property that attract more than 5,000 people.

 - Big Bellys.
 Several Big Bellys trash receptacles are located on Port Property.
 Big Bellys are solar powered and prevent scavenging.

 - Trash Reduction Plan.
-This plan will include installing Full Trash Capture Devices at drain inlets.
+This plan will include installing Full Trash Capture Devices at drain inlets by 2030.
 More details coming soon!

 - Participate in local cleanups.
 Find out more at Coastal Cleanup Day.

 - Put litter in its place.
 Use nearby garbage cans or pack your trash until you reach the next available trash can.

 - Use reusables.
 Use reusable mugs, water bottles, and cloth napkins.

 - Participate in Adopt a Drain.
 Find out more here.